 The tool (or a pair of needle nose pliers) is fitted on the end of one side of the cotter pin and wound up a bit like a key on a sardine tin.

 with both sides done you end up with a nice tight joint and neat finish.
 That’s how to make teddy bear joints!

 Teddy bear joints should be fairly tight though not so tight that they do not move freely without causing too much wear on the fabric.

 Here’s George with only one arm to go before stuffing his body and closing up with another bit of neat ladder stitch.

 And here’s George – My first bear completed!!!
 I added the embriodered claws to offset Georges features.

-Time to think about bear number two!
+Time to think about more teddy bear joints practice and bear number two!
 A little chap named Rufus.

 Good luck with your teddy bear joints and happy bear making!